co-cart/co-cart/readme.txt

 = How do I start using CoCart? =

 You will first need WooCommerce v4.3 or higher installed with the REST API enabled.
 Then install CoCart and follow the documentation.
-That’s it!

 = Why should I use CoCart? =

 The question is why not!
 WooCommerce's REST API is only created for controlling the backend of your store.
-Not the API you need for your customers who only see the frontend.
+It does not nativley provide an API for controlling the frontend.

 CoCart handles the your customers cart for you ready to use in any modern framework of your choosing.
 No local storing required.
 It's **Powerful** and **Developer** friendly ready to build your headless store the way you want, **without the need to build an API**.

 If you are wanting to build a headless store powered by WooCommerce, then CoCart is your solution.
 But don't take my word for it.
-Checkout the testimonials left by others.
+[Checkout the testimonials left by others](https://cocart.xyz/wall-of-love/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

 With [the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) provided, you’ll see how to add products to a cart and allow your customers to manage it in no time at all.

 = Who should use CoCart? =

 CoCart is perfect for store owners and developers.
-If you want to create an e-commerce app for mobile or a custom frontend shopping experience completely using the REST API, then you need to use CoCart.
+If you want to create an e-commerce app for mobile or a custom frontend shopping experience completely using the REST API, then CoCart is for you.

 = Do I need to have coding skills to use CoCart? =